Elaine DePrince: Adoption of sons

-Since childhood, DePrince had had numerous health problems.
-She did not learn until after Adam and Erik were born that she had Von Willebrand disease, a blood clotting disorder similar to hemophilia, and unknowingly passed it on to them.
+Since childhood, DePrince had numerous health problems.
+She did not learn until after Adam and Erik were born that she had Von Willebrand disease, a blood clotting disorder similar to hemophilia, and both sons were diagnosed with it as well.
 Both sons had unusual episodes of bleeding from a very young age.

 In 1980, the DePrinces adopted their son Michael, nearly two, who had hemophilia and was deaf and disabled following a bus accident.
 Given their family experience with bleeding disorders, Elaine and Charles felt equipped to care for him.
 Five years later, New Jersey officials asked them to adopt two more boys (Cubby and Teddy) with hemophilia who had been living in a hospital, knowing that the couple was familiar with the medical care required, which included mixing freeze-dried clotting factor with sterile water and injecting them several times weekly.

-In May 1988, the DePrinces were devastated to learn that their three adopted sons were HIV-positive.
-Like roughly half of all 20,000 hemophiliacs in the United States, their sons had contracted the AIDS virus from injecting contaminated blood-clotting products.
+In May 1988, the DePrinces learned that their three adopted sons were HIV-positive.
+Like roughly half of all 20,000 hemophiliacs in the United States, their sons had contracted the HIV/AIDS virus from injecting contaminated blood-clotting products.
 Their son Cubby died on June 9, 1993, at age 11, followed by Michael who died on March 14, 1994, at age 15.
 Teddy battled the virus with the help of new protease inhibitor drugs, which initially reduced his viral load below detectable levels, but two years later the HIV infection returned; he died in 2004 at age 24.

 Activism and lawsuits

 DePrince wrote that the deaths of her two young sons left her wanting to die.
-Rather than succumb to grief, she investigated how the tainted blood products had ended up being given to hemophiliacs, and to seek justice for them and their families.
+She decided to investigate how the tainted blood products had ended up being given to hemophiliacs, and to seek justice for them and their families.
 She lobbied successfully to have the New Jersey Legislature extend the statute of limitations so that hemophiliacs could sue for compensation.

 The DePrinces joined more than 100 other New Jersey and New York families in a class action lawsuit filed in 1993.
 The suit accused clotting factor manufacturers of negligence in the early 1980s, when they failed to warn patients that their products were contaminated with hepatitis.
 Elaine DePrince emerged as one of the leading advocates for hemophiliacs and their families, repeatedly sharing the story of Cubby and Michael and her anger that their deaths were preventable.

 In July 1997, DePrince joined other hemophilia activists in lobbying senators in Washington, D.C., to pass federal legislation awarding funds to AIDS-infected hemophiliacs or their survivors because the infected products had been approved by the Food and Drug Administration (FDA).
-Around that time, the DePrinces were among the families that turned down a proposed $100,000 settlement from the pharmaceutical companies for hemophiliac AIDS victims or their survivors, arguing that it was not enough.
+Around that time, the DePrinces were among the families that declined a proposed $100,000 settlement from the pharmaceutical companies for hemophiliac AIDS victims or their survivors, arguing that it was not enough.